nashville-software-school/server-side-python-curriculum/orientation/FND_11_INHERIT_COMPOSE_AGGREGATE.md

 ## Inheritance

-Inheritance is for straightforward is-a relationship.
+Inheritance is for straightforward _is-a_ relationships.

 A baseball is a ball.